 SSD performance gains in games aren't that staggering

 Windows boot times are one thing, but games tend to behave differently.
 There's a lot of sequential data to read, and usually you're not running a ton of other stuff in the background that's hitting your storage.
 The practical difference for gamers between SSDs and HDDs aren't as mind blowing as the hyperbolic marketing copy from manufacturers would have you believe.
-They're certainly not imperceptible, but we're talking in terms of seconds rather than minutes, though of course lots of loading screens can add up over time.
+They're certainly not imperceptible, but we're talking in terms of seconds rather than minutes.

 Testing a range of top SSDs, including add-in cards, NVMe, and SATA drives, against the best of a crop of 7200 RPM HDDs in Metro Exodus produced some fairly eye-opening results.
 Using the RDY ELIBG205 as a test bed (packed with a powerful Geforce RTX 2080 Ti and Core i9-9900K) and loading into the Taiga section of the main campaign, the slowest of the HDDs (a Western Digital Blue 1TB) took just over 48 seconds to get us in game, with the most fleet of the HDD pack (Western Digital's 2TB Black) loading gameplay in 40 seconds.
 On the SSD side, the pricey, top performing 480GB Intel Optane 900P add-in card delivered Taiga in just over 22 seconds, while the slowest of the SSDs we tested, the 500GB Western Digital Blue 3D SATA took just clear of 33 seconds.